maria-hampel/hpc-workspace-v2/admin-guide.md

 #### `spaces`

 A list of directories that make up the workspace location.
-The directory for new workspaces will be picked randomly from the directories in this list by default, see ```spaceselection```
+The directory for new workspaces will be picked randomly from the directories in this list by default, see ```spaceselection``` for ways to customize this.

 This can be used to distribute load and storage space over several filesystems or fileservers or metadata domains like DNE in Lustre.